Jemma Donovan

-Jemma Donovan (born 28 March 2000) is an English actress.
-She made her screen debut in the BBC television film Mr Stink when she was 12 years old.
+Jemma Donovan (born 28 March 2000) is a British-Australian actress and singer.
+She made her role acting debut in the BBC One television film Mr Stink when she was 12 years old.
 In 2015, Donovan played Maddy Bastière in the French-American series Spotless.
 After relocating to Australia, Donovan joined the regular cast of Neighbours as Harlow Robinson.
 Three members of her family had previously starred in the soap opera, including her father Jason Donovan.
-She made her debut July 2019 and also appeared in the spin-off series Neighbours: Erinsborough High.
+She made her debut in July 2019 and also appeared in the spin-off series Neighbours: Erinsborough High.
 She left the serial in July 2022.
-Shortly after moving back to the UK, Donovan secured the role of "party girl" Rayne Royce in the British soap opera Hollyoaks.
+Shortly after moving back to the United Kingdom, Donovan secured the role of "party girl" Rayne Royce who died from being pushed in her swimming pool by Romeo Nightingale in the Channel 4 soap opera Hollyoaks.

 Early life

-Donovan was born and raised in London.
+Donovan was born and raised in London, England.
 She is the daughter of actor and singer Jason Donovan and his wife Angela Malloch.
 She has a younger brother and sister.
 Her grandfather is actor Terence Donovan and her grandmother is actress and presenter Sue McIntosh.
 Her aunt Stephanie McIntosh is also an actor and singer.
 Donovan realised she wanted to pursue a career in the entertainment industry while she was in school.
 She began attending drama classes when she was 10 years old.